 DAY 5 - Big Fork CG to Cedar Creek CG

 Up and Adam!
 Today is a pretty big climb day.
 After heating up my food pouch and a mug of coffee, I was back on the road.
-My 'wrap out' times are getting better now that I'm getting my pack better organized.
-It takes time and usage to get thing dialed I just right.
+My wrap out times are improving now that I'm getting my pack better organized.
+It takes time and usage to get things dialed in.

 A sign of irony.